canonical/pi-gadget/README.md

 ### Native building

-This method allows for the gadget snap to be built in the same hardware the gadget is intended for.
+This method allows for the gadget snap to be built on the same hardware the gadget is intended for.

 #### Prerequisites